Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 ## Datalake

+- The Data catalogue is a Power BI dashboard giving a search fro location of the governed dataset available.

 - [Importing your own data to the DASH Platform](https://defra-data-science-centre-of-excellence.github.io/CDAP_training/Upload_data/)
   - Learn to load data onto the platform
   - Moving data to your folder in the lab zone
+There a 2G limit on importing files in this method.
+Dataset above this limit or if they are of potential use to others can be requested to be added through the Data team.

 ## Databricks notebooks